 “The more naked the tribe, the more decent is the behavior of the people; and nowhere have I seen greater indecency than in Uganda, where it is death for an adult to be seen naked in the streets, but when in the huts all the members of the harem are perfectly nude, save perhaps a circle of beads around the waist, and where the most disgusting dances and customs obtain.”

-But you haven’t read this far for the detailed descriptions of labor positions of Central African women in the late 19th century (but if you have click here, it’s fascinating AF) rather, you came to “see a woman cut open”… well, folks, this is graphic, and you have been warned.
+But you haven’t read this far for the detailed descriptions of labor positions of Central African women in the late 19th century (but if you have click here).
+Rather, you came to “see a woman cut open”… well, folks, this is graphic, and you have been warned.

 “So far as I know, Uganda is the only country in Central Africa where abdominal section is practised with the hope of saving both mother and child.
 The operation is performed by men, and is sometimes successful; at any rate, one case came under my observation in which both survived.
 The knife used is represented in Fig. 19.
 It was performed in 1879 at Kahura.
 The patient was a fine healthy-looking young woman of about twenty years of age.
 This was her first pregnancy.
 I was not permitted to examine her, and only entered the hut just as the operation was about to begin.
 The woman lay upon an inclined bed, the head of which was placed against the side of the hut.
 She was liberally supplied with banana wine, and was in a state of semi-intoxication.
 She was perfectly naked.
 A band of mbugu or bark cloth fastened her thorax to the bed, another band of cloth fastened down her things, and a man held her ankles.
 Another man, standing on her right side, steadied her abdomen (see fig 17).
 The operator stood, as I entered the hut, on her left side, holding his knife aloft with his right hand, and muttering an incantation.
 This being done, he washed his hands and the patient’s abdomen, first with banana wine and then with water.”